-In last week's column, I discussed some common debts that could be eliminated in a bankruptcy filing.
-To keep it even, I'd like to talk this week about some debts that can't be discharged in bankruptcy.
-You are able to file bankruptcy without an attorney; however, if your desire to file is only to eliminate one of the debt types below, you could end up filing an unnecessary bankruptcy.
+In a previous column, I reviewed some common debts that could be eliminated in a bankruptcy filing.
+To keep it even, I’d like to talk this week about some debts that can’t be discharged in bankruptcy.
+You are able to file bankruptcy without an attorney; however, if your desire to file is only to eliminate 1 of the debt types below, you could end up filing an unnecessary bankruptcy.

-Here are the most common debts that cannot be eliminated in bankruptcy.
+Here are the most common debts that can’t be eliminated in bankruptcy.

 Debts that can’t be eliminated